Mushymato/MiscMapActionsProperties/README.md

 - Forces a certain ambiant lighting color, identical logic to vanilla lighting in the secret woods.
 - Colors are inverted, much like for light
 - Setting `T` gives the default color of #967832
+- **Note:** woods lighting causes map lights to turn off at night, this affects the `Light` map property and path layer lights.
+To keep your lights on at night, use [mushymato.MMAP_Light](#mushymato.MMAP_Light) with these arguments:
+    - `Light`: `mushymato.MMAP_Light 1 White <light index> 0 0 None` on the desired tile, Back or Front layer.
+    - Path light: `mushymato.MMAP_Light 1 White 4 0 0 None` on the desired tile, Back or Front layer.

 #### mushymato.MMAP_SteamOverlay: \<T|texture\> [velocityX] [velocityY] [color] [alpha] [scale]